pboling/pboling/README.md

 - 📫 How to [reach me](https://about.me/peter.boling)
 - 😄 Pronouns: He/Him
 - 🗨️ I speak 3 languages fluently, and for a 4th I'm learning to eat sambal and speak Bahasa Indonesia!
 - 👷‍♂️ I help refugees and ex-refugees in Ghana🇬🇭 and Liberia🇱🇷, respectively, through Hope For Tomorrow, a Liberian NGO.
-DM me if interested in knowning more.
+DM me if interested in knowing more.

 ## Skills